QuantLet/DEDA_Class_SS2018/DEDA_Class_SS2018_CCT/CCT_macOS_Terminal_Interaction_RasPi_Zero_W_GPOI_Setup.markdown

 **MacOS GPOI Setup of Raspberry Pi Zero W for use with CCT setup**

-1. **Formatt the Micro SD card**
-Open a terminal and type 'diskutil list'.
-Find your card and copy the disk name (For example mine is: /dev/disk2).
-Format the card with `diskutil eraseDisk ExFat temp disk2(Use your disk here)`

 1. **relog to the RasPi** and load the essentials `pi@raspberrypi:~ $ sudo apt-get update pi@raspberrypi:~ $ sudo apt-get install build-essential python-dev python-pip pi@raspberrypi:~ $ sudo pip install RPi.GPIO